tuffy/python-audio-tools/docs/programming/source/audiotools_bitstream.rst

    of the given buffer size.
    This means the position of the file is likely to be not as far along as one might expect given the number of bits already written.
-   The BitstreamWriters's mark and rewind methods will handle buffering correctly and are preferable to intermingling BitstreamWriter and ``file`` operations.
+   The BitstreamWriters's getpos and setpos methods will handle buffering correctly and are preferable to intermingling BitstreamWriter and ``file`` operations.